cloud-gov/cg-site/content/apps/continuous-deployment.md

 ---

-Setting up continuous deployment allows you to automatically upload your changes to your desired enivronment.
+Setting up continuous deployment allows you to automatically upload your changes to your desired environment.

 The first thing you need to do is ask an admin to setup a "deployer" user in your organization and give it permission to deploy to the desired space: